Scalable Quantum Computational Science: A Perspective from Block-Encodings and Polynomial Transformations: Polynomial Transforms and Angle Finding

 \subsection{Software to find phase angles}

-The early work on QSP determines the qubit rotation phases through algorithms similar to Remez exchange algorithms in digital signal processing \cite{pachon2009barycentric} and numerical optimizations \cite{GrandUnificationAlgos}.
+The early work on QSP determines the qubit rotation phases through algorithms similar to Remez exchange algorithms in digital signal processing \cite{pachon2009barycentric} and numerical optimizations \cite{PRXQuantum.2.040203}.
 However, this approach becomes unstable as the polynomial degree increases, often failing to find valid phase angles for high-degree transformations.
 A later work \cite{PhysRevA.103.042419} proposed improved optimization strategies capable of accurately approximating polynomials of degree greater than $10^4$ with error below $10^{-12}$ using symmetric phase factors.
-An implementation of this symmetric phase factor optimization can be found in the \textit{qsppack} codebase~\cite{qsppack}. \textit{pyqsp} package \cite{pyqsp} has many implementation of state-of-the-art phase finding algorithms as well.
+An implementation of this symmetric phase factor optimization can be found in the \textit{qsppack} codebase~\cite{qsppack}. \textit{pyqsp} package \cite{pyqsp} has many implementation of state-of-the-art phase finding algorithms as well.Later improvements based on gradient-free fixed-point iteration techniques \cite{referee_1, referee_2} and on methods derived from nonlinear Fourier analysis (NLFA) \cite{referee_3, referee_4} have been developed to enhance stability.
+Ref. ~\cite{laneve2025generalizedquantumsignalprocessing} has python implementation of the newer phase finding algorithms.

 To overcome numerical instability and avoid explicit polynomial root finding, several analytical and algebraic approaches have been developed.
 One method \cite{Haah2019product} relies on decomposing trigonometric polynomial factors and updating the phases one by one through algebraic relations, thereby achieving stable phase extraction.
 Another work\cite{chao2020findinganglesquantumsignal} achieves machine-precision phase recovery by recursively decomposing the target unitary $U$ into a product of lower-degree unitaries $U_1 U_2$, halving the effective polynomial degree at each step.
+In addition, a small perturbation was introduced to stabilize near-vanishing highest-order terms, referred to as \textit{capitalization}.
 Once further decomposition is not feasible, a system of nonlinear equations derived from recursive polynomial relations is solved, eliminating the need for direct root finding.
 More recently, Ref. \cite{Ying2022stablefactorization} formulates QSP angle finding using Prony's method, also avoiding root finding with stable factorization.

 The angle finding algorithm based on Prony's method for QSP has been generalized to GQSP \cite{yamamoto2024robustanglefindinggeneralized} recently.
 The GQSP angle-finding algorithm includes truncating the target polynomial of degree $d$ using methods such as Remez exchange.
 Following truncation, the function is partitioned as a linear combination of a finite set of simpler functions $\{f_j\}$ that satisfy certain constraints for $j$ being an integer.
 Phase factors for each $\{f_j\}$ can be calculated using several direct methods, like root finding, or indirect methods, like optimization using L-BFGS.
 Other quantum software providers like Pennylane \cite{pennylane_qsvt} also have python implementations of phase angle finding methods for QSVT.